• Skip to primary navigation

 USE THESE INSTRUCTIONS FOR HOMEMADE ROUX

 • Make the roux.
 In a heavy, 5-quart pan (or Dutch oven), add the flour and oil.
 Blend with a whisk.
-Cook on medium-low heat, stirring every minute with a whisk until the color is medium brown.
+Cook on medium-low heat, stirring every minute with a whisk until the color is medium brown (at a minimum, the color of peanut butter).
 This will take about 30 minutes.
 You'll want the roux to slightly (barely) simmer - do not boil!
 Be careful not to burn the roux or you'll have to start over.
 Making a roux is easy -- but it takes time and is well worth every minute.

 • Add onion, bell pepper, and celery.
 Stir to combine.
-Simmer uncovered until the celery is tender; about 10 minutes.
+Simmer on low heat, uncovered until the celery is tender; about 10 minutes.
 (Simmer = light, delicate bubbling action; not boiling).
+Stir occasionally.
+The mixture will be thick!

 • Add the garlic and shrimp.
 Stir to combine.
-Simmer covered for 5 minutes.
+Simmer covered for 5 minutes, stirring occasionally.
+Don't worry if the shrimp aren't fully cooked at this point; they will continue to cook in the next 2 steps.

-• Add water, Worcestershire sauce, creole seasoning, salt, and black pepper.
+• Add broth, Worcestershire sauce, creole or Cajun seasoning, salt, and black pepper.
 Stir to combine.
 Simmer uncovered for 5 minutes.
 Taste test for flavor and add more salt or creole seasoning, if desired.
 If mixture seems too thick, add a little more water (or broth).

 • Add green onions, stir, and simmer uncovered for another 5 minutes.